tuckerweibell/recipe/packages/recipe/src/components/EzCheckbox/EzCheckbox.md

 - `EzFormControl` - used to provide context and ensure a consistent state
   - `error` - if `true`, the label is displayed in an error state
+  - `fullWidth` - if `true`, the component will take up the full width of its container
 - `EzFormLabel` - used to provide a label for a group of checkboxes
   - `id` - should match the `ariaLabel` prop of `EzFormGroup`
 - `EzFormGroup` - used to group checkboxes